mk4528/Landcover-Change-Detection-from-Satellite-Images/README.md

 5. Do a. or b.

     a.
-If you want to train and evaluate a single model not an ensemble model, including the chained model, set `TRAIN_ENSEMBLE_FLAG = False`
+If you want to train and evaluate a single model not an ensemble model, including the chained model, set `TRAIN_ENSEMBLE_FLAG = False` and `EVALUATE_ENSEMBLE_FLAG = False`

     b.
 If you want to train an ensemble model, set `TRAIN_ENSEMBLE_FLAG = True`, `ENSEMBLE_ID = 0`, and `EVALUATE_ENSEMBLE_FLAG = False`